matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 verifiedETHBalance = await wallet.get_balance("ETH", "verified")
 ```

-To list all tokens of this account at once, use `account_info`:
+To list all tokens of this account at once, use `get_account_state`:

 ```python
 account_state = await wallet.get_account_state()